jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 Software has various mechanisms by which it can protect data.
 An agent (a service that has a specific role and normally has full access to the system) oversees how actors (users) access the data and what they can do with/to the data.
 The functions available to an actor, without getting blocked by the agent, can be categorised as folows:

 + Read-access
-+ Write-acess
++ Write-access
 + Execute-access - actor can direct the agent to execute commands

 The above levels of access are independent of each other and can be assigned to an actor in any combination.
 The approach by which data is secured as described above is known as _access control_.

 As expected, when an actor is granted read-access to the data, then the data is not considered confidential to the actor.

-Access control is typically implemented and enforced with the aid of cryptopgraphy.
+Access control is typically implemented and enforced with the aid of cryptography.

 ## Cryptography